A Table Full Of Joy

 #2: Toast your pecans- this enhances the pecan flavor.

-#4: You can use a store bought frozen pie crust or make your own pie crust!
-Either will be delicious.
+#4: You can use a store-bought frozen pie crust or make your pie crust from my caramel pear pie recipe!ย Either will be delicious.

 close up of whole baked pecan pie